kuedan/xstools/readme.md

     --logs set/ del <-d>             - set a new log file for all servers, delete log files in data folder (-d) older than given days
-    --maplist <-grdp>                - create maplist for all gametypes based on data (-d) and package folder (-p), also supports regex.
+    --maplist <-agrdp>                - create maplist for all gametypes based on data (-d) and package folder (-p), also supports regex.
     --mapinfo                   syntax: --rcon2irc command <options> <pk3(s)>